bootrino/tellypy/README.md

 Contact: andrew.stuart@supercoders.com.au

 Credit to cnlohr for the original NTSC code

 Credit to hrvach for the espple code which built on cnlohr's code

 Todo:
-- give project a new name because it has different goals to prior art
 - add micropython
 - replace the font with something more like CP437
 - decide how Python code should be uploaded